 Coping with Ambiguous Loss

 I also work as an expert witness in legal cases where ambiguous loss is a factor.
-Common cases include instances of traumatic brain injury, medical malpractice, and wrongful death.
-I’m also actively involved in educating families, professionals and communities about its effects and techniques for dealing with ambiguous loss.
+Common cases include instances of traumatic brain injury, medical malfeasance, and wrongful death.

-To learn more, I invite you to contact my office by calling (763) 237-2053 or by email whether you need assistance with a legal claim or personal therapy.
+I invite you to learn more by calling or emailing, whether you need assistance with a legal case or to set up an educational event.